-- 1. The extent to which the process and outcome measures are able to be tracked, to assess whether the program objectives will be met and the extent to which these can be attributed to the project. - 2.
+- The extent to which the process and outcome measures are able to be tracked, to assess whether the program objectives will be met and the extent to which these can be attributed to the project. - 2.
 The clarity and appropriateness of the data collected to inform network activities. - 3.
 The clarity and appropriateness in which the network plans to use quality assurance/quality improvement strategies to inform the network's self-assessment and sustainability beyond federal funding. - 4.
-The strength of proposed ongoing quality assurance/quality improvement strategies that will allow the early identification and modification of ineffective strategies.
+The strength of proposed ongoing quality assurance/quality improvement strategies that will allow the early identification and modification of ineffective strategies. - 5.

-- 5. The extent to which the applicant clearly describes how the network will strengthen their network infrastructure and capacity. - 6.
 The extent to which the applicant clearly demonstrates how the network will develop a strategic plan that will lead the network to sustainability after the federal support for the project ends.